 On this constantly updated page we list COVID-19 resources helpful for our members and supporters.
 If you know of resources to add, please share them with us.
 Subscribe to our eNewsletter for regular updates.

-The Center to Advance Palliative Care (CAPC) has a tailor made CAPC COVID-19 Response Resources Toolkit.
-There website and relevant PDF files are updated daily or as needed to reflect real-time changes.
+The Center to Advance Palliative Care (CAPC) has a tailor made COVID-19 Response Resources toolkit.

 What’s in the CAPC Toolkit?

 - Symptom Management Protocols

 - Patient and Family Support Resources from the CDC

 - Federal COVID-19 Guidance

 - Setting-Specific Guidance